 Arthur Forbes, A History of the Army Ordnance Services (London: The Medici society, ltd., 1929), Page 211.

 From 1950 to 1957, about 4700 New Zealand service personnel served with K Force, New Zealand’s contribution to the United Nations as part of the Korean War.
 Placed into a Commonwealth Division alongside units from the United Kingdom, Canada, Australia and India, the bulk of New Zealand’s soldiers served with the two core units that composed New Zealand contribution to the Commonwealth Division: 16 Field Regiment and 10 Transport Squadron.
 However, many men also served in the many administrative and support units required to maintain the Commonwealth Division.

 As part of this administrative tail, from 1950 to 1956, the Royal New Zealand Army Ordnance Corps (RNZAOC) provided twenty-eight men who were distributed across the Ordnance Units of the Commonwealth Division in South Korea and Japan, including;

 Forward Ammunition Points.

 K Force was an emergency force raised by calling for volunteers from New Zealand’s Regular Force and Civil population, with 5982 men volunteering.
 It was a mixture of Regular Soldiers, World War Two Veterans and Civilians with little military experience.
 This article provides a statistical analysis of the twenty-eight RNZAOC men who served in K Force from 1950 to 1956.

 Fourteen men already serving in the RNZAOC, comprising of.

 Fourteen direct civilian entries into K Force.

-The Twenty Eight RNZAOC Men did not all serve in K Force at the same time.
-The peak of the RNZAOC contribution would be in December 1952 when fifteen RNZAOC men were serving in K Force.
+The Twenty-Eight RNZAOC Men did not all serve in K Force at the same time.
+The peak of the RNZAOC contribution was in December 1952, when fifteen RNZAOC men were serving in K Force.

 1950 – Six men